 Let’s quickly look at the horse’s back.
 It’s made up of a bunch of individual bones.
 Each one is called a vertebra, or, in plural, vertebrae (you’ll notice that on the illustration, below, which is otherwise excellent, the plural is wrong).

 - The vertebrae have these big bony spines.
 They’re called spinous processes.
 There are spinous processes on top of the vertebrae (dorsal spinous processes) and ones that stick out to the side (transverse processes).
 The ones on the top – the dorsal processes – are the ones that most people worry about.

-- Depending on where in the back you’re looking, the spinous processes are either really long (at the withers) or they’re not quite as long (farther back).
+- Depending on where in the back you’re looking, the spinous processes are either really long (at the withers) or they’re not quite as long (farther back, in the lumbar region).

 - The bodies of the vertebrae are where the spines are attached.
 If the bodies of the vertebrae are the fuselage of an airplane, the spinous process on top are the tail fins, and the spinous process that stick out from each side are the wings.
 And in the middle of the vertebral body – the passenger section, as it were – is the hole through which the spinal cord runs.

 You’ll see why this is important in a bit.